 DIY Orange and Mint Cocoa Butter Lip Balm

-This all natural lip balm is made with orange and peppermint essential oils for an smooth, uplifting and refreshing effect on the lips.
+This all-natural lip balm is made with orange and peppermint essential oils for a smooth, uplifting, and refreshing effect on the lips.

 Ingredients you will need: